telosnetwork/native-to-evm-transaction/README.md

 **⚠️ The EVM address linked to your native account MUST have enough TLOS in balance to pay for gas fees !**

-## Using our MintableToken example
+## A - Using our MintableToken example

 _This example mints some tokens by calling the mint() method of a mock Telos EVM [MintableToken](https://github.com/telosnetwork/erc20-mintable-example) contract from Telos Native_